In this Streitwise vs. Fundrise comparison, we will look at two popular crowdfunding platforms and help you decide which is right for you.

 Read our full Fundrise Review

 - $5,000 Minimum Investment.
 This is the minimum amount required to invest in Streitwise’s REIT.
 Note that the amount may vary slightly depending on its most recent NAV.
-While Streitwise’s minimum investment is considerably higher than Fundrise, you need to have a core account, which also requires a $5,000 minimum investment in order to gain access to most Fundrise features.
+While Streitwise’s minimum investment is considerably higher than Fundrise, you need to have a core account, which also requires a $5,000 minimum investment to gain access to most Fundrise features.

 - Focused Investment Strategy.
 Streitwise applies a 4-pronged approach to acquire and manage a diversified portfolio of value-oriented investments home to creditworthy tenants that provide a source of steady and growing dividends for their investors.

-The firm focuses on non-gateway markets, which are typically more moderately priced at higher capitalization rates.
+The firm focuses on non-gateway markets, typically more moderately priced at higher capitalization rates.
 In addition, Streitwise finances acquisitions with modest leverage to minimize the risk of principal loss.
 Taken together, this is a winning investment plan.

 - Early Redemption Option.
 Streitwise allows investors to redeem their shares after 1 year, with no penalty after 5 years.
 After year 1 and until year 2, an investor can redeem their share for 90% of NAV.